asterisk/documentation/docs/Deployment/PSTN-Connectivity/Signaling-System-Number-7.md

 ```

-This is how a basic linkset is setup.
+This is how a basic linkset is set up.
 For more detailed chan_dahdi.conf SS7 config information as well as other options available for that file, see the default chan_dahdi.conf that comes with the samples in asterisk.
 If you would like, you can do a `make samples` in your asterisk-trunk directory and it will install a sample chan_dahdi.conf for you that contains

 For more information, you can ask questions of the community on the asterisk-ss7 or asterisk-dev mailing lists.